Rogelio Antonio Jr.: Seniors Chess Championship

 On November 18, 2017, Antonio placed second in the 27th World Senior Chess Championship 2017 held in Acqui Terme, Italy, in the Open 50+ category behind winner GM Julio Granda Zuniga of Peru.
 He won his final round match against Italian IM Spartaco Sarno in 51 moves of a Caro-Kann defense to finish with 8.5 points in a tie with French GM Eric Prie.
 Antonio claimed 2nd place by virtue of a better quotient, 73–71.5.
 He also captured 3rd place in the blitz section with 7.0 points behind winner IM Alexander Reprintsev of Ukraine (8.5) and German Rolf Fritsch (8.0).

 On July 21, 2020, Antonio won the 2020 Asian Seniors Chess Championship by scoring 7.5/9 ahead of Uzbek GMs Tair Vahidov, 2nd with 6.5/9, and Alexei Barsov, 3rd with 6.0/9.
 Fellow Filipino IM Ricardo de Guzman led a group of 5.5 pointers.
 Antonio was undefeated in the tournament registering 6 wins, including a big win against Vahidov in the 3rd round, and 3 draws, one of which was against Barsov in the 7th round.

+Online Prolificness

+Antonio has garnered attention for the extraordinary amount of time he has devoted to playing online on chess.com with his username GMJoey1, having logged what is estimated to be over a year in total playing time since his account was created in December 2009 and regularly playing 100 to 200 games a day.